charts

 • Click the Add Language button to add the desired language(s) we’ve added earlier to the profile.

-• Configure the Subtitles Type and Exclude If Matching Audio settings for each language(s) accordingly.
+• Configure the Subtitles Type (i.e. Normal or hearing-impaired) and Exclude If Matching Audio (i.e. Disabled) settings for each language(s) accordingly.

 • (Optional) Cutoff: Set one of the language(s) you have set as the cutoff language (don’t download more subtitles when one of this language is already found) i.e. English.